tinletrongCS/tinletrongCS/README.md

-- 👋 Hi, I’m 🐢
-- I’m currently learning Computer Science
+- Major : Computer Science
 - How to reach me : via GitHub and Instagram
-- ⚡ Fun fact: I sleep not much

 <!---
 tinletrongCS/tinletrongCS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.